Comparison of Methods that Combine Multiple Randomized Trials to Estimate Heterogeneous Treatment Effects: Simulation Results

 \section{Simulation Results}

 The following tables and figures display the performance results across 1,000 iterations of each parameter combination/scenario.
-Table A\ref{mses} in the Appendix shows the average and standard deviation of the MSEs across all iterations of a given scenario and approach.
-Figure \ref{fig1} shows these average MSEs for every approach for each scenario, broken down by the standard deviations of the trial main and interaction effects.
+Figure \ref{fig1} displays the distribution of MSE for every approach for the two main scenarios (piecewise linear and non-linear CATE), broken down by the standard deviations of the trial main and interaction effects.
 In the piecewise linear and non-linear CATE scenarios, as the trial coefficients (both main and interaction effects) increase in variability, the MSE increases, meaning the methods estimate individual CATEs more poorly.
 This is consistent with the idea that when trial membership is involved in the treatment effect function, the CATEs vary across trials and therefore are harder to estimate when data is pooled across studies.
 Notably, this increase in MSE happens much more quickly for the complete pooling approaches.

-In the piecewise linear scenario (1a), the most consistently effective approaches in terms of MSE are when the causal forest is used as the single-study method and when the aggregation approach is either pooling with trial indicator, ensemble forest, or ensemble lasso.
+In the piecewise linear scenario (1a), the most consistently effective approaches in terms of MSE are when the causal forest is used as the single-study method and when the aggregation approach is either pooling with trial indicator or ensemble forest.
 The X-learner also performs relatively well in terms of MSE.
 Meta-analysis performs well, which is expected because the model was set up to mostly match the true functional form of the CATE in this scenario.
 For the non-linear scenario (1b), the ensemble lasso and meta-analysis perform notably worse, which makes sense due to the complexity of the functional form of the CATE, as it includes the product of two expit functions, and the lasso and meta-analysis assume a parametric linear relationship between covariates and outcome.
-The ensemble forest and pooling with trial indicator again estimate the CATEs well, with all single-study methods performing similarly.
+The ensemble forest and pooling with trial indicator again estimate the CATEs well, with all single-study methods performing more similarly.
 While the S-learner was not very effective with the piecewise linear CATE (1a), it was more effective with the non-linear CATE (1b).
+In all main settings, the no pooling approach performs similarly well to pooling with trial indicator and ensemble forest (Figure A\ref{nopool}); we discuss more about this in the Discussion section.